The jury is the core of the UX Design Awards. The independent experts’ many years of experience guarantee the highest quality of the competition.

 Director Design & UX, SAP Innovation Center Network

 Marion Fröhlich is the Director of Design & UX for SAP’s Innovation Center Network.
 Together with her multidisciplinary design team Marion crafts business strategies, future concepts and new digital solutions for SAP’s customers and end-users since 2013.

 Prior to this Marion worked at companies like Swisscom, Zalando and Vodafone, helping customers globally to establish design practices within their organizations and building award-winning consumer products.
 Driven by designing collaboration, Marion aims to re-invent innovation culture and the set-up of design within businesses.

 Expert on Strategic Design

 Paul Gardien is Vice President of Philips Design and a member of the Philips Design Board.
-He is responsible for the global design strategy and as head of the Design Innovation team he’s managing the design research program, new business development and building new design capabilities.
+He is responsible for the global design strategy and as head of the Design Innovation team he manages the design research program, new business development and builds new design capabilities.